AndersDeath/diary2/000-current.md

 # 20 April - Thursday - Yerevan - 203 days of immigration

 I feel bad today due to weather.
 Headache and unstable mood has been bothering me today.
 I bought sim card and ordered a transfer in Rome.
 I'm exited about my future trip.
 I would be happy to change atmosphere for a while.
 I started diet and I constantly hungry.
 It's something new for me.
 Anyway I have to do it becaus I don't like my body shape now.
+I will be 35 years old in 3 days.